guimmachado/guimmachado/README.md

 # Guilherme Machado
 <br>

-Hey everyone, for those who don't know me, i'm Guilherme, i'm 22 and currently in my fourth year of Computer Engineering at ESEG - Faculdade do Grupo Etapa in São Paulo, Brazil.
+Hey everyone, for those who don't know me, i'm Guilherme, i'm 22 and currently in my fourth year of Computer Engineering at ESEG - Faculdade do Grupo Etapa in São Paulo, Brazil. \n
-I speak Portuguese (obviously), English and i'm learning Spanish.
-If you wish to contact me, my linkedin is linked below.
+I speak Portuguese (obviously), English and i'm learning Spanish. \n If you wish to contact me, my linkedin is linked below.

 <br>